snozbot/fungus/Docs/fungus_docs/blocks.md

 To create a new Block do the following:

-1. (setup) Create a Fungus Flowchart (or be viewing the Flowchart for your current project).
+1. (setup) Create a %Fungus Flowchart (or be viewing the Flowchart for your current project).
-2. Click the Add New Block button (the plus-sign "+") in the top-left of the Fungus Flowchart window:
+2. Click the Add New Block button (the plus-sign "+") in the top-left of the %Fungus Flowchart window:
 ![add block button]
 3. A new Block should have been added to your Flowchart (with the default name "New Block", or "New Block1/2/3 etc." so each name is unique)
 ![new block]